NikoSardas/meet/README.md

 # meet
-https://careerfoundry.com full stack web developer course PWA.
+https://careerfoundry.com full stack web developer course App.

+A PWA for displaying calendar events.

 ## Description
 A serverless, progressive web application (PWA) with React using a